DanteEtnad/AITutor/readme.md

 # Overview

 This project is an AI-powered language tutor application designed to enhance the student learning experience by providing a personalised learning environment.
 The application divides users into students and teachers, allowing them to interact in a structured educational environment.

 Teachers can create lessons, set assessments, and mentor students, while students can select and learn from available lessons and practice language skills by interacting with AI.
 The AI interactions are powered by the OpenAI GPT API, creating a conversational learning experience that adapts to the context provided by the teacher.
+Additionally, **ASR (Automatic Speech Recognition)** and **TTS (Text-to-Speech)** modules are integrated to enable voice-based interaction, where student speech is recognized, responded to by AI, and converted back to audio for a fully immersive experience.

 The application consists of a backend and a frontend:
 - The **backend**, built using Java and the Spring Boot framework, is responsible for the core business logic and interacts with the database to persist user, course, and assessment data.